Tensor Networks for Probabilistic Sequence Modeling: Introduction

 \section{Introduction}

-Tensor network models have long represented the state of the art in modeling complex quantum systems~\cite{white1992, fannes1992, orus2019}, but have only recently been utilized as models for machine learning~\cite{novikov2015, cohen2016, stoudenmire2016, novikov2017, han2018, stoudenmire2018, cheng2019}.
+Tensor network models have long represented the state of the art in modeling complex quantum systems~\citep{white1992, fannes1992, orus2019}, but have only recently been utilized as models for machine learning~\citep{novikov2015, cohen2016, stoudenmire2016, novikov2017, han2018, stoudenmire2018, cheng2019}.
 In contrast to neural networks, tensor networks forgo the use of nonlinear activation functions, relying instead on multiplicative interactions to capture complex correlations within data.
-This gives tensor networks a convenient mathematical structure suitable for proving powerful theoretical results, such as the separation in expressivity between almost all deep tensor networks and their shallow counterparts~\cite{cohen2016}.
-However, these distinctive properties have yet to be leveraged for attaining equally impressive \emph{operational} capabilities, which would give support for the wider adoption of tensor network models in real-world machine learning tasks.
+This gives tensor networks a convenient mathematical structure suitable for proving general theoretical results, such as the separation in expressivity between almost all deep tensor networks and their shallow counterparts~\citep{cohen2016}.
+However, these distinctive mathematical properties have yet to be leveraged for the development of new \emph{operational} abilities, which would give more practical reasons for the wider adoption of tensor network models in real-world machine learning tasks.

 In this work we apply a recurrent tensor network, the \emph{uniform matrix product state}~(u-MPS), to the task of probabilistic sequence modeling, and identify several novel abilities of u-MPS regarding their evaluation and generative capabilities.
 Despite its recurrent nature, we show that sequential inputs to u-MPS can be processed in a highly parallel manner, with sequences of length $n$ being evaluated in parallel time $\bigO(\log n)$.
-While the difficulty of parallelizing deep recurrent neural networks (RNNs) has previously motivated the development of non-recurrent architectures for sequence processing tasks (e.g. \cite{gehring2017, vaswani2017}), our finding shows that recurrent tensor networks represent another means of achieving greater parallelism.
+While the difficulty of parallelizing deep recurrent neural networks (RNNs) has previously motivated the development of non-recurrent architectures for sequence processing tasks (e.g. \citep{gehring2017, vaswani2017}), our finding shows that recurrent tensor networks represent another means of achieving greater parallelism.